 In Key Stage 2 many children opt to take our additional Speech and Drama Lessons.
 These are also undertaken in small groups and introduce the children to public speaking, poetry learnt by heart and reading well aloud.
 These skills are assessed annually with examinations from the English Speaking Board (ESB).
 Most of the children choose to do these exams and find the challenge very stimulating.
 Towards the top of the school the children are also introduced to improvisation and story-making techniques and enjoy creating many short plays of their own during Speech and Drama sessions.
 All of these activities contribute to building their confidence and imagination.

 Art is an important part of our school life.
-Various displays throughout the school give an insight into the children's artistic activities at Broomfield.
-During weekly art lessons the children have the opportunity to explore a variety of art techniques, practise skills and develop their imagination.
+Various displays throughout the school give an insight into the children’s artistic activities at Broomfield.
+During weekly art lessons the children have the opportunity to explore a variety of art techniques, practice skills and develop their imagination.
 In the Early Years and Key Stage 1 art classes are generally taught by our team of class teachers.
 In Key Stage 2 the art lessons are led by our specialist art teacher, Mrs Claudia Frey.
-As part of the curriculum Mrs Frey organises clay projects for all classes each year which are then fired in the school's own kiln, kindly donated by our PTA.
-The 2010 Ofsted report particularly praised the quality of art work on display, and our children regularly win art prizes in the Richmond May Fair.
+As part of the curriculum Mrs Frey organises clay projects for all classes each year which are then fired in the school’s own kiln, kindly donated by our PTA.
+In October 2018 a kaleidescope collage by our Year 6 children received a highly commended in the ISA art competition.

 We have three after school optional art clubs also run by Mrs Frey, as well as one lunchtime art club.
 These enable children throughout the school to work on more elaborate art projects and develop their creativity even further.